/execute-plan-sdlc — Plan Execution Orchestrator

 | Documentation | docs/ |

 The slug is derived from the plan title (lowercase, hyphenated, max 50 characters).
-You can override both the prefix and slug by providing a custom name.
+The prefix/slug rules are configurable via workspace.branch in .sdlc/local.json.

 Note: Branch detection always runs git branch --show-current at execution time.
 It does not use the session-level gitStatus snapshot, which may be stale if you switched branches after starting the conversation.